Las Vegas & the Desert Beyond

 Red Rock Canyon

-Red Rock Canyon National Conservation Area — 25 minutes from Henderson, one of the best day trips in the American West.
-Photo via Vegas Hacienda, Henderson.
+Red Rock Canyon — 25 minutes from the Strip, one of the great day trips in the American West

-The Calico Hills Trail is the classic introduction — looping through burnt-orange and cream sandstone with good technical scrambling.
-The Keystone Thrust Trail shows the geology up close.
+The Calico Hills Trail is the classic intro — looping through burnt-orange and cream sandstone.
+Keystone Thrust Trail shows the geology up close.
 Sandstone Quarry has the best petroglyphs.
-Expert climbers come from around the world for the limestone sport routes above Red Rock Escarpment.
-The scenic drive is drivable year-round and early mornings are significantly better — the light on the rock faces is extraordinary and the crowds haven't arrived.
+Early mornings are significantly better: the light on the rock faces is extraordinary and the crowds haven't arrived.
+The adjacent town of Blue Diamond is the trailhead for some of the best mountain biking in the region.

 Valley of Fire